MASQ-Project/Node/README.md

 incompatible with the version you're trying to start, Node will abort.
 If this is the case, either remove the existing state and restart Node, or specify a different `--data_directory` directory.

-* `--wallet_address <WALLET_ADDRESS>` Must be 42 characters long, contain only hex and start with 0x.

-If you try to start your SubstratumNode decentralized, you will quickly discover that these parameters have a great deal of interdependence on each other.
-Some are required, some are optional, some are optional only if others are provided, and so on.
-Here's a brief description of the dependencies.
+* `--wallet_address <WALLET_ADDRESS>` This is the Ethereum address of your earning wallet--that is, the wallet other Nodes will pay SUB into when they use your routing and exit services.
+It must be 42 characters long, contain only hexadecimal digits, and start with "0x".
+The parameter is optional; if you don't specify it, a hard-coded default will be used, and the money for the services you provide will go to Substratum instead of to you.

 In order to run decentralized, the SubstratumNode _must_ know the IP address others can use to contact it.
 Therefore, you must supply `--ip`.
-You also must have some way of finding out about your network environment, so you must specify `--neighbor` or `--node_type bootstrap`, but only one of those.
-Also, your Node must have some way to transfer clandestine traffic to and from other Nodes, so you must have a `--port_count` greater than zero.
-(1 is fine.
-1000 is fine too, but you'll be poking holes in your router's firewall for awhile.)
+If you don't supply `--ip`, your Node will come up in zero-hop mode and never route through any other Nodes.

+If you're starting the very first Node in your Substratum network, then you don't have to tell your Node about any preexisting network; but otherwise, you'll need to specify `--neighbors` so that your Node will know how to join the network that is already in place.

 Your home network is behind your internet provider's router and a public IP address.
-Other nodes in the Substratum Network will communicate with your public IP address requiring some ports to be opened on your router.
-The Node gossip protocol "gossips" to other nodes the ports you are listening on and it is those ports you will need to open.
-When your node is started it will print the list of ports; you will need to forward those exact ports from your router to your computer's IP address.
+Other Nodes in the Substratum Network will contact your Node through your public IP address, requiring at least one port to be forwarded on your router.
+The Node Gossip protocol "gossips" to other nodes the clandestine port you are listening on, and it is that port you will need to open.
+When your Node is started it will write its descriptor to the console and the log, giving the clandestine port it is using; you will need to forward that port from your router to your computer's IP address.

-Opening ports on your router is somewhat technical and at a minimum you should know how to login to your router in order to make changes.
-Opening a port is usually referred to as Port Forwarding or Port Mapping within a router's interface and maybe labeled as such.
-Assigning a Static IP for your computer will make this process easier as your IP address can change each time your computer restarts or you restart the network interface.
-There are many guides that you can find on the internet by searching for "Port Forwarding" or "How to Port Forwarding".
+Forwarding ports on your router is somewhat technical.
+At a minimum, you should know how to log in to your router in order to make changes to its configuration.
+The process is interchangeably called forwarding a port, opening a port, or mapping a port, and may be labeled as such in the router's interface.
+Assigning a static IP address for your computer will make this process easier, as otherwise your IP address can change each time your computer restarts or you restart the network interface.
+There are many guides that you can find on the Internet by searching for "Port Forwarding" or "How to Port Forwarding".
 Here is an example: [PortForward.com](https://portforward.com)

 More information on the operation, care, and feeding of the Neighborhood is available [in the neighborhood_subproject](https://github.com/SubstratumNetwork/SubstratumNode/tree/master/node/src/neighborhood).